koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_16_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Capacity requirement planning and – Need for smoothing
+# Capacity requirement planning and – Need
+for smoothing
 Total Capacity in h
 Required per week